 What are Thermal Cameras?

 Building performance is a very crucial factor for commercial and institutional facilities.
 The maintenance managers and engineers are making efforts to help the technicians in all possible ways to monitor any troubleshooting tasks in the buildings.
-Efforts are concentrated towards thermal or infrared imaging.
+Efforts are concentrated on thermal or infrared imaging.

 Thermal cameras or thermal imaging cameras are now emerging viable and cost-effective tools for technicians.
-With the help of these high-end thermal camera solutions, the organizations and facilities can avoid building performance problems, which will lead to costly repairs and replacements.
+With the help of these high-end thermal camera solutions, organizations and facilities can avoid building performance problems, which will lead to costly repairs and replacements.

 Thermal cameras are handheld electronic devices, specifically designed for the detection of heat energy, which displays visually on the screen integrated into them.
 The heat sensor is the main component of these cameras, attached with a special type of lens, and its functionality depends on the principles of the standard image capturing techniques.

 Thermal cameras can show warmer objects.
 These objects usually display a yellow-orange hue that becomes sharper as the object gets warmer.
 The colder objects show with a hue of blue or purple color.

 The Infrared wavelength starts from 700 nanometers and expands to approximately 1milimeter.
 The thermal cameras use this infrared energy to produce thermal images.
 These cameras work when a beam of infrared light falls on the lens and moves towards the set of detectors.
 It creates a thermogram, which transforms into electrical signals and converts into thermal images that are visible and easy to interpret.

 These high-end thermal cameras are designed with efficiency improved by 800%.
 They can detect temperature without personal contact and can measure the temperature at a maximum distance of 3m.
 They can effectively monitor or detect up to 35 targets at the same time.